thomas-haslwanter/statsintro/rst/statsAnalysis.rst

 Outliers
 ^^^^^^^^

+.. index:: outliers

 While there is no unique definition of *outliers*, they are often defined as data that lie either more than 1.5*IQR (inter-quartile range), or more than 2 standard deviations, from the mean corresponding data value.
 Outliers often fall in one of two groups: they are either caused by mistakes in the recording, in which case they should be excluded; or they constitute very important and valuable data points, in which case they have to be included in the data analysis.
 To decide which of the two is the case, you have to check the underlying raw data (for saturation or invalid data values), and the protocols from your experiments (for mistakes that may have occurred during the recording).
 If you find an underlying problem, then - and only then - may you eliminate the outliers from the analysis.
 In every other case, you have to keep them!

 Normality Check
 ~~~~~~~~~~~~~~~

+.. index:: normality Check

 Statistical hypothesis tests can be grouped into *parametric tests* and *non-parametric tests*.
 Parametric tests assume that the data can be well described by a distribution that is defined by one or more parameters, in most cases by a normal distribution.
 For the given data set, the best-fit parameters for this distribution are then determined, together with their confidence intervals, and interpreted.